-No appeal can be made against the decree or the judgment passed by the court with the consent of parties.
-Except the question of law from a decree in any suit where the value of the subject matter is less than Rs.
+No appeal can be made against the decree or the judgment passed by the court with the consent of parties, except the question of law from a decree in any suit where the value of the subject matter is less than Rs.
 3000/-No appeal can be filed against the decree or the judgment passed by the single judge of the High Court in the second appeal.

 The signed memorandum by the parties are required for the filing the appeal.
-The memorandum must include the concise and clear grounds of objection against the decree/judgment which is challenged before the court and the copy of the decree or judgment must be attached with the memorandum.
+The memorandum must include concise and clear grounds of objection against the decree/judgment which is challenged before the court and the copy of the decree or judgment must be attached with the memorandum.

 If the appeal is against the decree/judgment for the payment of money, then the appellant shall deposit the disputed amount along with the security for the cost of appeal or the original suit or at the application of such party.